microsoftgraph/msgraph-sdk-design/GraphClientFactory.md

 ## Objectives

-Provide class that creates an instance of platform native HTTP client library that is pre-configured for making requests to Graph APIs.
+Provide a class that can be used to create an instances of platform native HTTP client library that are pre-configured for making requests to Graph APIs.

 ## Requirements

-- Configure default pipeline of middleware for Graph requests
+- Enable developer to create a native HTTP client instance that is configured with a pipeline of middleware for Graph requests
-- Allow user to create a custom pipeline
+- Allow developer to provide a custom pipeline that future create requests will respect
 - Configure default HTTP handling behavior of native library
 - Configure default request headers